-Costa Rica is a boundless world of natural wonder with unique wildlife, exceptional beaches, soaring volcanoes, and near-mythical cloud forests.
-From coastlines to mountainscapes, you can find luxury and quiet village seclusion any time of the year, including during the rainy season.
+Costa Rica is a boundless world of natural wonder, with unique wildlife, exceptional beaches, soaring volcanoes, and near-mythical cloud forests.
+From coastlines to mountainscapes, you can find luxury and quiet village seclusion at any time of the year, including during the rainy season.

 Working with a Costa Rica travel expert can help you explore your options and preferences when discovering the biodiversity and culture of the country.
 Whether you prefer to sail through the sky on a zipline excursion in Arenal or drift down the canals of Tortuguero in search of jaguars or manatees, snorkel at Manuel Antonio National Park, or listen for endangered squirrel monkeys in the Osa Peninsula, a travel specialist who understands the local challenges can make sure you accomplish your goals.